atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+literal : class java.lang.String : The string to look for

-arg1 : class java.lang.String : No Description
+replaceWith : class java.lang.String : The string to replace matches with

 ### `replaceInPath`